-Work to start on first phase of new 600km walking and cycling network
+Work to start on 600km walking and cycling network

 Work is set to begin on a proposed 600km network of cycling and walking routes, after the Combined Authority agreed £8.3m funding for the first 55km phase.